zinneljustin/Azure-Kinect-DK_using-pointcloud-data-in-Blender/README.md

 		process_frames(rgb_folder, depth_folder, output_folder)

 		# Note: you only have to define the paths under Example usage

-	# 5. import all the .ply to blender in one Collection
+	# 5. Create a new Collection in Blender and import every .ply into it

-	# 6. run this script in blender to keyframe each file to its corresponding frame in the timeline
+	# 6. Run this script in Blender to create a key-frame-animation that enables every .ply-frame at the corresponding Blender-Timeline-frame (for Viewport and Render)

 		import bpy